python/cpython/Doc/library/functions.rst

    Return a new array of bytes.
 The :class:`bytearray` type is a mutable sequence of integers in the range 0 <= x < 256.
-It has most of the usual methods of mutable sequences, described in :ref:`typesseq-mutable`, as well as most methods that the :class:`str` type has, see :ref:`bytes-methods`.
+It has most of the usual methods of mutable sequences, described in :ref:`typesseq-mutable`, as well as most methods that the :class:`bytes` type has, see :ref:`bytes-methods`.

    The optional *source* parameter can be used to initialize the array in a few different ways: